-Ontology Obfuscation.
-As a proof of concept, we applied our uniform interpolation tool on (a fragment of) the Lipid Ontology (LiPrO) to forget 45 concept names which are intermediate concept names in the ontology's induced concept hierarchy, i.e. those concept names group certain subconcepts together to give structure to the ontology.
-LiPrO is an acyclic terminology with 593 axioms, 574 concept names and one role name.
+As proof of concept for ontology obfuscation, we applied our uniform interpolation tool on (a fragment of) the Lipid Ontology (LIPRO) to forget 45 concept names which are intermediate concept names in the ontology's induced concept hierarchy, i.e. those concept names group certain subconcepts together to give structure to the ontology.
+LIPRO is an acyclic terminology with 593 axioms, 574 concept names and one role name.
 The maximal size of an axiom is 50.

-It then took 192 CPU seconds to compute the uniform interpolant, which contains 3415 axioms with a maximal size of 283.
-The uniform interpolant that we computed thus approximately contains 6 times more axioms than the original ontology and the maximal axiom size has increased by a factor of 6 as well.
+It then took 192 CPU seconds to compute the uniform interpolant, which contains 3415 axioms that have a maximal size of 283.
+The uniform interpolant that we computed thus approximately contains 6 times more axioms than the orihttp://bioportal.bioontology.org/ontologies ginal ontology and the maximal axiom size has increased by a factor of 6 as well.
 Notice that most of the original structure of the ontology has been destroyed while preserving all the consequences entailed by the retained concept names.